AndroidModLoader/JPatch/README.md

  - Fix traffic lights

 ### ***GTA:SA v2.10 (64-bit)***
+**Since v1.9.3**
+ - An ability to freely move camera while moving (customised for walk/drive, 0 to completely disable following)
+ - An ability to use 4 fingers!
+ - An ability to aim using gyroscope
+ - Some settings now support SAUtils

 **Since v1.9.1**
  - Fixing colored vehicle lights when we have vehiclelights texture in multiple TexDBs
  - Fixes vehicle's turning speed at high FPS